Title

 Anastacia Quimen denied Yolanda Oliveros access to a public road through her property despite prior assurances.
 The Court ruled Yolanda entitled to a right of way, as it caused the least damage, affirming the principle of least prejudice over shortest distance.

-On appeal, the Court of Appeals reversed the trial court and held that Yolanda was entitled to a right of way across Anastacia’s property.
-The appellate court found the one-meter-by-five-meter route on Anastacia’s lot to be the least prejudicial to the servient estate compared to demolishing a store constructed of strong materials.
-The appellate court did not award damages because Anastacia had not acted in bad faith when resisting the claim.
+On appeal the Court of Appeals reversed the trial court and held that Yolanda Q. Oliveros was entitled to a right of way through Anastacia Quimen’s property.
+The appellate court found that the one-meter by five-meter passage at the extreme right of Anastacia’s lot would cause the least damage and detriment to the servient estate.
+The Court of Appeals declined to award damages because it found that the petitioner did not act in bad faith in resisting the claim.
+The appellate decision was penned by Justice Fidel P. Purisima and concurred in by Justices Justo P. Torres, Jr., and Bernardo P. Pardo.

 ...continue reading